-- Fees are added to your bill, for example, if you as little as one day late on your credit card payment or your payment is less than the minimum.
+- Fees are added to your bill.
+For example, if you are as little as one day late on your credit card payment or your payment is less than the minimum.

 - Your interest rate increases after you’ve been 60 days delinquent on your credit card payments.
 Beware, once the penalty rate is triggered, it may apply indefinitely for new purchases made on your account.